basierend auf Bewertungen

 • monounsaturated fatty acids

-• polyunsaturated fatty acids (e.g. omega 3, 6, 9 fatty acids)
+• polyunsaturated fatty acids (e.g. Omega 3, 6, 9 fatty acids)

-The "saturation" is defined by the number of C=C double bonds.
-Saturated fatty acids have no double bonds, monounsaturated fatty acids have one, polyunsaturated fatty acids have several double bonds.
+The “saturation” is defined by the number of C=C double bonds.
+Saturated fatty acids have no double bonds, monounsaturated fatty acids have one, and polyunsaturated fatty acids have several double bonds.

 • Lauric acid --> laurel oil, palm oil, animal fats